avajs/ava/docs/recipes/splitting-tests-ci.md

 When parallel builds support is detected, AVA sorts the all detected test files by name, and splits them into chunks.
 Each CI machine is assigned a chunk of the tests, and then each chunk is run in parallel.

-To better distribute the tests across the machines, you can configure a custom comparator function.
+To better distribute the tests across the machines, you can configure a custom comparator function:
-For example:

 **`ava.config.js`:**